-Spring has finally arrived in Europe and it’s currently rewarding us with gorgeous pink cherry blossoms, sweet-smelling wisteria and orange blossoms as well as beautiful spring flowering bulbs like tulips and hyacinths.
+Spring has finally arrived in Europe and it’s currently rewarding us with gorgeous pink cherry blossoms, sweet-smelling wisteria and orange blossoms as well as beautiful spring-flowering bulbs like tulips and hyacinths, especially in Paris and at the Keukenhof Gardens.
 It’s times like this I miss living in Paris and being able to visit my favourite French parks and gardens like the Jardin du Luxembourg.

 Unforgettable Parks in Paris

 I’ve never met a garden in Paris I didn’t like but here are my top 5 parks when it comes to spring flower displays.

 We may as well start with the best.
 The central Jardin du Luxembourg has the largest and most beautiful mass display of tulips in Paris with some of the prettiest colours you’ll see anywhere.
 If you only have time to visit one park in Paris this should be it.